 The estimated gold deposit rose to 2 million pounds in 1995, then to 5 million pounds.
 Soon Bre-X investors started taking note.
 The stock, once valued at just 30 cents a share started to climb.
 Felderho conferred with analysts at J.P.
 Morgan all of whom were eager to get in on the historic find.
 By 1997 the stock ascended to $250 per share.
 Fortunes were made overnight.
 The company’s inflation adjusted valuation reached $6 billion.
 The problem, however, was that this “was one of the great frauds perpetrated in North America” according to a lawyer who later represented investors.

-Michael de Guzman “salted” the samples.
-That is, he dressed them up to appear indicative of gold.
+Michael de Guzman’s gold was “salted.”
+That is, he dressed up the samples to appear indicative of gold.
 In reality, the gold within was nothing more than shavings from his gold wedding band.
 As the scale of the deceit grew, he added more gold to the samples, this time from a small nearby panning operation.

 In the following months, de Guzman’s disappeared in the jungle.
 Later, people discovered a molar in the dirt; it was de Guzman’s.
 Investigators believe he jumped to his death from a helicopter while en route to a meeting with Freeport. $6 billion in value vaporized almost immediately.
 Investors were left with nothing, not even dirt.

 In 2014 an Ontario Superior Court justice decided to discontinue the languishing lawsuits against Bre-X. The decision was not an indication of innocents; it was instead an acknowledgment of insolvency; there was no money remaining to repay investors.
 Years earlier, in 2007, Felderho was acquitted of all charges.
 In the end, the only ones to make any money were the lawyers.